fuma0317/Unit-3/README.md

 **Journals 2/17**
 Today, We started off by learning how to graph in Python.
 I felt that it was very interesting because Python provides activities beyond just coding.

+**Journals 2/24**
+Today, we learned how to graph sin function with three points and calculate the distance between them.
+I was so confused of the coding part.
+I guess I need to have a meeting.

 ## Profession ##
 **Occupation**: Architect